Two minutes to smooth skin

 Always patch test on a small area (side of face or neck) to check for allergic reactions!

-The scrub recipes used in our workshops have been specifically chosen, as they are fantastic scrubs and are simple to make.
+The Scrub recipe used in our workshops has been specifically chosen, as it is a fantastic scrub and simple to make.
 The sugar scrub is a favourite!
 The coffee scrub is more gentle and good if you have sensitive skin.